bradchristie/taminations-flutter/assets/c2/reshape_the_triangle.md

 > ![alt](reshape_the_triangle_4.png)
 >

-Notes:
+Notes about Reshape the Triangle:

 Because most setups with triangles actually contain multiple triangles, it is common practice to first identify the triangles, and then call “Reshape the Triangle” or simply “Reshape”.
 For example, "Inside Triangles, Reshape".

-3 by 2 Reshape is an extension of 3 by 2 Acey Deucey
+**3 by 2 Reshape** is an extension of 3 by 2 Acey Deucey
 in which dancers replace Triangle Circulate by Reshape the Triangle.

 The command 3x1 Triangle, Reshape (or Reshape the 3x1 Triangle) is proper